 Here we'll attempt to demystify this segment of off-road road bikes which is growing intensely, and help you to figure out which one is best for you.
 Scroll down for our pick of the best gravel bikes, or if you're unsure what you're looking for, we've also put a handy guide below.

 While the bikes in this guide represent some of the best gravel bikes right now there are plenty of options for those looking for a great off-road experience at a modest outlay.
-Check out our best budget gravel bikes guide for our pick of the best gravel bikes for £1,500 and less.
+Check out our best budget gravel bikes guide for our pick of the best gravel bikes for £1,500 and less, and if you're looking for an extra boost, we've got a list of the best electric gravel bikes for your perusal as well.

 Jump to: How to choose a gravel bike